vasudha-git02/Election_Analysis_Python/README.md

 <img width="683" alt="python result" src="https://user-images.githubusercontent.com/104597335/169707025-3ece11af-6237-49ef-a90a-1345a24dfeab.png">

-This script can be re-used for any election by just changing the input csv file and output text file in place of the below code snippet i.e., change the input to the file_to_load and output of the file_to_save .
+This script can be re-used for any election by just changing the input csv file and output text file in place of the below code snippet i.e., change the input to the file_to_load and output of the file_to_save variables.

 <img width="683" alt="Code_snippet" src="https://user-images.githubusercontent.com/104597335/169707105-9db845a0-8a5e-4cf8-a1b9-bac3e17b428e.png">